willryan/factory.ts/README.md

 # factory.ts

 A library to ease creation of factories for test data for Typescript

 Given an interface or type definition, create a factory for generating test data.
 Values for each key may be defaulted or be calculated each time based on a sequence number and the values for other keys.

+Version 0.3.0 introduces a new set of async factory methods for cases where asynchronicity is required to generate values.

 ## Example